Demian Voorhagen: Strategic Entrepreneurial Growth

 Picture sort described.

-You wanted to learn why people How how did you phrase it something like you know it’s useful to learn how to how to write in Python but you didn’t necessarily want to be a python developer and also like how these tools could be used to kind of better people’s lives or or used in a more intelligent way.so.
+You wanted to learn why people..
+How do you phrase it, something like it’s useful to learn, how to write in Python but you didn’t necessarily want to be a Python Developer, and also like how these tools could be used to kind of better people’s lives or or used in a more intelligent way so.

 42:14.57 – Demian Voorhagen